andreaskaris/blog/docs/networking/bpf-and-tcpdump.md

 As a conclusion:

-* Data from a `.pcap` file is treated as if everything came directly from the wire, the offsets are the same as we'd see them on the physical layer
+* Data from a `.pcap` file is treated as if everything came directly from the wire, the offsets are the same as we'd see them on the physical layer.
-* When we capture data from an interface, libpcap will use kernel ancillary data but it will also add a fallback expression in newer versions
+* When we capture data from an interface, libpcap will use kernel ancillary data but it will also add a fallback expression in newer versions.

 ### How does tcpdump compile user provided expressions - Source code analysis